taizhixuan/fyp-supervision-system/README.md

 - Check `FILE_UPLOAD_DIR` configuration
 - Verify file size limits in `application.yml` (default: 50MB)

-## Contributing

-This is a Final Year Project.
-If you're working on this project:

-1. Follow the existing code style and conventions
-2. Write meaningful commit messages
-3. Test your changes before committing
-4. Update documentation if needed

 ## License

 This project is developed as part of a Final Year Project at MMU FCI.